EOS-Nation/auditor.bos/README.md

 ---
 ### firecust

-This action is used to remove a custodian.
+This action is used to remove a auditor.

 ##### Assertions:

--   The action is authorised by the mid level of the auth account (currently elected custodian board).
+-   The action is authorised by the mid level of the auth account (currently elected auditor board).
--   The `cust` account is currently an elected custodian.
+-   The `cust` account is currently an elected auditor.

 ##### Parameters: